 Outrageous will soon be released as a book through Australian Scholarly Publishing.

-Andrew also owned and operated the South West Roxy Cinema in Northern NSW.
+Andrew also owned and operated the South West Roxy Cinema in Northern NSW, and he hosts Trivia Nights in Newcastle at Lowlands Bowling Club on Wednesdays and Music Bingo at the same location every Thursday.